mswertz/fair-catalogues/README.md

 ## Background

-This effort is supported by H2020 projects EUCAN-connect, with liaisons to LifeCycle, Interconnect, RECAP, CINECA, Athlete, LongITools, and Canadian Reach.
+This effort is supported by H2020 projects EUCAN-connect, with liaisons to LifeCycle, Interconnect, RECAP, CINECA, Athlete, LongITools, BBMRI, and Canadian Reach.